raj23manj/express-node/README.md

 # express-node

 > Server & Setup:
+  - Setup
+    - npm install
+    - bower install
   - To Start In Local
     - $ DEBUG=myapp:* npm start

   - Using nodemon to start <this command detects changes and restarts automatically>
     - $ npm run start:dev

-  - To use Sequilize
+  - To use Sequilize to migrate the DB
-    - $ node_modules/.bin/sequelize command
+    - $ node_modules/.bin/sequelize db:migrate

 > Database: